jamari-morrison/even-better/README.md

 3.) do "rm server.zip" to delete the old version of the server

 4.)
-Upload that zip file using this command on git bash: "scp -i ./license-keys.pem ./server.zip ec2-user@ec2-3-137-199-220.us-east-2.compute.amazonaws.com:/home/ec2-user"
+Upload that zip file using this command on git bash: "scp -i ./license-keys.pem ./server.zip ec2-user@even-better-api.com:/home/ec2-user server.zip"

 5.)
 We need to stop the current version of the server from running, so do "tmux attach -t server" to enter the session the server is running in